othmanebz/gymcoach/README.md

 - No sensitive information is transmitted to external services
 - API keys should be kept secure and never exposed in frontend code

-## Support

-For support, please open an issue in the GitHub repository or contact the maintainers.